Using Dynamics 365 Sales to Track Your Competitors

 Benefits of using Dynamics 365 Competitor Tracking

-Improved Sales Strategies: You can analyse patterns in won and lost deals against specific competitors, helping you refine tactics to compete better.
+Improved Sales Strategies: Analyse patterns in won and lost deals against specific competitors, helping you refine tactics to compete better.

-Better-Informed Decision-Making: Comprehensive competitor data can inform your strategic decisions on product development, pricing, and market positioning.
+Informed Decisions: Comprehensive competitor data will inform your strategic decisions on product development, pricing, and market positioning.

-Increased Win Rates: Real-time competitive intelligence allows sales teams to adjust their approach in ongoing deals, potentially increasing success rates against known competitors.
+Increased Win Rates: Accurate competitive intelligence allows sales teams to adjust their approach in ongoing deals, potentially increasing success rates against known competitors.

 Re-engage Prospects: Share this data with marketing teams to run campaigns that re-engage lost prospects and target competitor accounts.